 You can get even more creative and offer little incentives every time your children remember to brush their teeth without having to be reminded, such as an extra bedtime story or getting a special pancake breakfast over the weekend.
 It’s really up to you to make at-home oral hygiene a more positive experience for your kids, but it will help them build the essential dental habits needed for healthy teeth and gums throughout their lives.

-3. Take Your Child With You to Appointments
+6. Take Your Child With You to Appointments

 It’s important for children to see that going to a dental appointment is routine and just a part of life.
 The more they’re exposed to it and see you relaxed during the appointment, the more positive their feelings will be towards it.
 If your child has questions about the dentist and what to expect, this is an easy way for them to see and experience it with you.

 Of course, use your discretion when bringing your child to the dentist with you.
-If your appointment happens to be for a root canal or another procedure that involves numbing the mouth or has the potential to take a while, you may want to start off with more routine service, such as teeth cleaning.
+If your appointment happens to be for a root canal or another procedure that involves numbing the mouth or has the potential to take a while, you may want to start off with more routine services, such as teeth cleaning.